London City Airport: Docklands Light Railway

 London City Airport is served by London City Airport DLR station, which is an elevated station adjoining the terminal building.
 The station is on a branch of the Docklands Light Railway, which links the airport to Canary Wharf and the City of London as well as to and stations with interchanges to London Underground, London Overground, Elizabeth line, Greater Anglia, c2c, Thameslink and Southeastern High Speed train services.

 Elizabeth line

 The route of the Elizabeth line passes very close to the airport, but no station serves it (2018 diagram).

 Until 2006, Silvertown railway station on the North London line served the airport, but it was closed during the construction of Crossrail.
 The Elizabeth line, which opened in May 2022, passes around 300 m to the south of the airport, but does not stop there.
 Proposals were put forward that a new station should be opened on the Elizabeth line to serve the airport, but a London City Airport station was not included in TfL's Crossrail plans.
+In 2025, TfL set out that they did not support an additional Elizabeth line station in the area, as it could lead to increased operating costs and slower journeys for existing passengers using the line.